Flight-Free-UK/flight_free_uk_website/source/posts/souvenir-of-switzerland.html.markdown

 #### Usually, I find the journey home from holiday rather forgettable.
 Not this time.

 To travel home, we had chosen a different route.
 Winding carefully down the valley again to Visp, we switched to a train that swept us right across Switzerland from south to north in a couple of hours.
 I had been hoping for a view of the Eiger, but we went into a long tunnel and when we came out the mountains were behind us.

 We spent an afternoon and night in Basel, before catching a train that followed the Rhine Valley to Köln (Cologne).
 That was the first of four trains that had to connect up, otherwise we would not get home that day.
 Well, I will spare you my many German railway anecdotes: we made it home by bed time.

-One holiday, five countries, three languages, many memories.
+### One holiday, five countries, three languages, many memories.

-> "One holiday, five countries, three languages, many memories."

 My tips for a train holiday in Switzerland: